alathiya/Azure-ML-Capstone/starter_file/README.md

 - penalty(C:float, default=1.0) - Regularization parameter.
 The strength of the regularization is inversely proportional to C. Must be strictly positive.
 The penalty is a squared l2 penalty.

-- kernel - {‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’, ‘precomputed’}, default=’rbf’ Specifies the kernel type to be used in the algorithm.
-It must be one of ‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’, ‘precomputed’ or a callable.
-If none is given, ‘rbf’ will be used.
+- kernel - ('linear', 'poly', 'rbf', 'sigmoid', 'precomputed'), default='rbf' Specifies the kernel type to be used in the algorithm.
+It must be one of 'linear', 'poly', 'rbf', 'sigmoid', 'precomputed' or a callable.
+If none is given, 'rbf' will be used.
 If a callable is given it is used to pre-compute the kernel matrix from data matrices; that matrix should be an array of shape (n_samples, n_samples).

 ### Results